-Script - SUM and SUMX Functions
+DAX SUM and SUMX functions

-As usual we're going to look at this example using PowerPivot.
-This is because when you use PowerPivot it's much easier to see the end result of your calculation (or your measure) then when you're using Power BI.
+As usual we're going to look at this example using Power Pivot.
+This is because when you use Power Pivot it's much easier to see the end result of your calculation (or your measure) then when you're using Power BI.

 What we want to do is, we want to be able to calculate the total of the sales (or the sum of the sales).
 We're going to look at doing this in a number of different ways.

-First we're going to look at the normal SUM function.
-Then we're going to look the SUMX function.
+First we're going to look at the normal SUM function then we're going to look the SUMX function.
 After this we're going to talk about the differences between the two functions and when you should use each one of them.

-One of the first thing that we notice is that we already have a sales figure in our table of data that we've loaded into PowerPivot.
-(Now don't forget is the same as if you were using Power BI.)
-And if we wanted to get the total of all of these sales we could add in a measure.
-In Excel 2013 in PowerPivot, the measures can be done in this calculation part of the screen.
-You can show and you can hide the calculation area using the calculation area toolbox.
+One of the first thing that we notice is that we already have a sales figure in our table of data that we've loaded into Power Pivot.
+(Don't forget is the same as if you were using Power BI) And if we wanted to get the total of all of these sales we could add in a measure.
+Now in Excel 2013 in Power Pivot, the measures can be done in this calculation part of the screen you can show and you can hide the calculation area using this calculation area toolbox.

 Now what the function is looking for next is a column name.
-If you start with the table name, and we know our table name is ‘Sales’, and we can see the "T" in there to see that it a sales table.
-But we want to take our sales column in our sales table and then we can press enter.
+If you start with the table name, and we know our table name is ‘Sales’, and we can see the "T" in there to see that it a sales table, but we want to take our sales column in our sales table and then we can press enter.

 So what we've done there is we have a column that is already in the table and we just summed this column.
 But what if we didn't have the sales value in this table here?
 What if we only have the quantity and we wanted to get the total sales?